Spy-Shifty/BBSNetworkSystem/README.md

 OnEventData: will be called if a message has received.
 OnPlayerJoined: will be called if a player has joined the game
 OnPlayerLeft: will be called if a player has left the game
-OnDisconnected: will be calld if we have been disconnected from the game
+OnDisconnected: will be called if we have been disconnected from the game
+OnMasterClientChanged: will be called if the master client has been changed
 Update: Read all data from the message buffer.
 Should fire OnEventData
 SendMessage: sends a message with the given options GetNetworkId(): should generate a localy unique identifier, is used to identify instances of entities through the network.